An official website of the United States Government

 Below we have separated the FAQs in to 2 categories (Students and Universities & DoD).
 Click to expand the questions or "Open All" to expand all or "Close All" to contract all of the questions for each particular category.
 If you do not see the answer to your questions, please contact us here.
 Additionally, you may download a copy of the FAQs by clicking the download links below.

-The DoD employs 950,000 civilians, many serving in critical positions worldwide.
-There are a multitude of opportunities requiring a diverse range of skills.
+The DoD employs 950,000 civilians serving the national security mission worldwide.
+There are a multitude of national security career opportunities requiring a broad range of skills.
 If a competitive salary, great benefits, unsurpassed training, and the pride of defending our Nation interests you, then your future is with DoD.
-Across DoD the key principles of employee engagement, results-driven, honor, duty and integrity, teamwork, family-oriented, and diversity and inclusion foster a supportive and productive culture and environment.
-DoD civilian employees are committed to the national security mission and their cutting edge, innovative, and impactful work motivates them every day.
+DoD civilian employees are committed to the national security mission and their cutting edge, innovative, and impactful work supporting our nation’s military motivates them every day.

-DCTC Cohort 0 scholarships are open to students who will begin their Junior year in Fall 2023 (or students with expected undergraduate graduation in Spring 2025) and are currently enrolled at one of the DCTC pilot universities.
-Students must be in good standing with a minimum cumulative GPA of 3.0 on a 4.0 scale.
+The DCTC pilot program is for rising juniors who will be enrolled at one of the DCTC pilot universities.
+The current universities piloting DCTC include the University of Arizona, North Carolina A&T, Purdue and Virginia Tech.
+Students must be in good standing with the university with a minimum cumulative GPA of 3.0 on a 4.0 scale.
 Proof of U.S. citizenship and the ability to obtain and maintain a DoD security clearance are required.

-Please visit the below websites for additional information on eligibility guidelines for obtaining a security clearance:
+Visit this website for information on eligibility guidelines for obtaining a security clearance:

 Yes, DCTC is designed for students pursuing an undergraduate degree relating to acquisition or finance, as well as digital technologies, critical technologies, science, or engineering.
 Students in majors such as business, supply chain management, contracting, and pre-law are encouraged to apply.
 The DCTC curriculum is designed for interdisciplinary, project-based learning; an environment in which students from varied academic backgrounds will collaborate to solve complex, real-life problems.